Proof Agent Docs

 - Two surfaces disagree about document status, for example the page says paused but writes still apply, or `state` looks fresh while shared HTML is obviously stale.

-Usually do not report these by themselves unless they repeat:
+Usually report these only when they repeat:

 - A single slow homepage or library load that succeeds on retry.